modofunjs/modofun/examples/README.md

 curl http://127.0.0.1:3000/getTodos/joe
 ```

-**But note** that there's currently [a bug in the AWS local emulator](https://github.com/awslabs/aws-sam-local/issues/65) that prevents greedy path variable from working properly.
+**But note** that there's currently [a bug](https://github.com/awslabs/aws-sam-local/issues/65) in the AWS local emulator that prevents greedy path variables from working properly.

 &nbsp;